Tyrrrz/Ressy/Readme.md

 #### Icon resources

-Icon resources (type 3) and icon group resources (type 14) are used by the operating system to visually identify an application in the shell and other places.
+Icon resources (type `3`) and icon group resources (type `14`) are used by the operating system to visually identify the application in the shell.
 Each portable executable file may contain multiple icon resources (usually in different sizes or color configurations), which are grouped together by the corresponding icon group resource.

 ##### Setting the icon